vectordotdev/vector/website/docs/reference/sources/docker.md

 ### DOCKER_HOST

 The docker host to connect to.
-See [Connecting to the Docker daemon](#connecting-to-the-docker-daemon) for more info.
+See [Connecting To The Docker Daemon](#connecting-to-the-docker-daemon) for more info.

 </Field>